-A PNAS paper (.pdf) proposed that people object "to experiments that compare two unobjectionable policies" (their title).
-In our own work (.pdf), we arrive at the opposite conclusion: people "don't dislike a corporate experiment more than they dislike its worst condition" (our title).
+A PNAS paper (.htm) proposed that people object "to experiments that compare two unobjectionable policies" (their title).
+In our own work (.htm), we arrive at the opposite conclusion: people "don't dislike a corporate experiment more than they dislike its worst condition" (our title).

 In a forthcoming PNAS letter, we identified a problem with the statistical analysis in the PNAS paper.
 Correcting the problem eliminates experiment aversion for the 7 scenarios that we tested (7 of the 9 scenarios in the paper).
 The strict 500 word limit by PNAS precluded us from writing about design concerns we had, especially with the remaining 2 scenarios.
 Here we discuss the stats and design issues.

 The PNAS paper has several strengths that are worth remarking on: across a large number of individual studies, spanning 9 domains, using traditional participant populations and also healthcare providers, the authors investigated a topic that is of general importance, posting code, data, and materials (making our letter and this post possible).
 Moreover the issues we raise here also concerned the authors at least to some extent, but after considering those same issues, we end up with a different interpretation of their findings.